Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Multiplexed quantum communication with error-correcting codes

 \subsection{(C) Sending original codewords with fewer photons}

 In the third scenario, a smaller number of photons are used to encode a single codeword.
 The code parameters are the same as the case without multiplexing.
 It has no restriction on the number of codewords and can improve the efficiency of surface code communication in general.
 This method introduces a correlation to the errors.
 Fig.~\ref{fig:m} shows this scenario's logical $Z$ error rate versus the photon loss probability for different values of $m$.
-It shows that as $m$ increases, the logical error rate decreases.
+It shows that as $m$ increases, the logical error rate also increases.

-While the number of photons is less compared to the no-multiplexing case, the effects of the correlated errors can be very detrimental to the performance of such a system.
-A more suitable assignment of the qubits to the multiplexed photos can ideally reduce those detrimental effects.
-In the next subsection, we explore five different strategies of qubits assignment.
+Although the number of photons is reduced compared to the no-multiplexing case, the effects of the correlated errors can be very detrimental to the performance of such a system.
+Ideally, these detrimental effects can be reduced by strategically assigning qubits to the multiplexed photons.
+In the next subsection, we explore five different strategies for qubit assignment.